 Preheat the oven to 400°F. Line two large sheet pans with parchment paper or a nonstick baking mat.
 Set aside.

-Combine the remaining granulated sugar and the apple pie spice in a small bowl.
+Combine the remaining 4 tablespoons granulated sugar and 2 teaspoons apple pie spice in a small bowl.
 Stir to combine.

 Scoop the cookie dough using a 1.5-tablespoon cookie scoop.
 Roll between your palms gently to round it out, then place into the sugar-apple pie spice mixture.